The Prismatist features opinions, perspectives and stories, both written and visual, that view the world through different prisms.

 John B. Wintermute was a writer, playwright, actor, director and Presbyterian Minister.
 A number of his stories and plays have been published.
 Most of his stories, including the two Christmas Stories published in the Prismatist were originally performed as a dramatic reading.
 He died in 2008.

 Jim Kent, a retired boring professor, is the oldest and most irritating of Don's seven kids.
 He has been turned down twice for the federal Witness Protection Program--the first time because he applied to the Department of Agriculture instead of the Department of Justice, and the second time because they found out he hadn't actually seen anything.

 Ruth Kent is currently the pastor of a church in upstate New York, after previous careers in computers and tax law.
 On the side she runs an archaeology lab at a dig in Jordan and teaches doctor-patient communications at a medical school.
 She apparently can’t decide what to do with her life.

 Mark Magee is a commercial and independent filmmaker specializing in disabilities, healthcare, food and culture.
 New adventures include writing and journalism.

 Tony Lopresti began his theatre career as a mime actor with the New York Pantomime Theatre in the 1980's and, since 2009, has been Mime Director for the Festival Music sull'Acqua on the shores of Lake Como in Italy.
 In between, Tony was a writer/producer and for 22 years held the title of Director as head of the Video Production Unit for the New York Police Department/NYPD.

 Miranda Marnik-Said is majoring in Creative Writing at Oberlin College.

-Tom Egel is a photographer who lives in Ann Arbor, Michigan.
+Tom Egel is a photographer, songwriter and guitarist.
+He lives in Ann Arbor, Michigan.